Lexington KY Bus Accident Lawyer

 - Bus driver negligence involving speeding, following too closely, lane changes and distracted driving.
 These have all been known to cause bus crashes.

 - Driver fatigue that causes bus accidents.
-Like truck drivers, bus drivers have hours of services rules that are intended to reduce driver fatigue.
+Like truck drivers, bus drivers have hours of service rules that are intended to reduce driver fatigue.
 They’re often ignored.

 - Bad weather and road conditions that can require bus drivers to slow down or even get off of the roadway.
 A bus driver’s failure to use due care and caution in adverse weather or road conditions can cause injuries or fatalities.